mjrister/VkTF/CONTRIBUTING.md

 Welcome 👋 This document outlines standards and guidelines for contributing to this project.

-## Issue Templates

-This project makes use of GitHub issue templates.
-If you encounter a problem, please use the Bug Report issue template.
-Similarly, feature requests should be made through the Work Item template.

 ## Getting Started

 In addition to the dependencies listed in the [Requirements](README.md#Requirements) section of the README, contributing to this project will require: